HangfireIO/Hangfire.Documentation/README.md

 ### The Easy Way

-Just click the `Edit on GitHub` button while observing a page with mistakes as shown below – documentation is being automatically deployed to the site after each commit.
+Just click the `Edit on GitHub` button while observing a page with mistakes as shown below.

+![Contributing via Documentation Site](https://raw.githubusercontent.com/HangfireIO/Hangfire-Documentation/master/contributing.png)

+Documentation is being automatically deployed to the site after each commit.
 For small changes just propose a pull request.
 Thanks to [Read the Docs](https://readthedocs.org) service for help!

-![Contributing via Documentation Site](https://raw.githubusercontent.com/HangfireIO/Hangfire-Documentation/master/contributing.png)

 ### The Hard Way